Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The informative classes are efficiently teachable

 If $\aut{M}$ is an automaton and $S$ is any set of its states, define $\SCCs(S)$ to be the set of all $C$ such that $C \subseteq S$ and $C$ is an SCC of $\aut{M}$.
 Also define $maxSCCs(S)$ to be the maximal elements of $\SCCs(S)$ with respect to the subset ordering.
-The following is a consequence of Prop.~\ref{prop:unionofSCCs}.
+The following is a consequence of \Cref{prop:unionofSCCs}.

-\begin{myproposition} If $\aut{M}$ is an automaton and $S$ is any set of its states, then the elements of $\maxSCCs(S)$ are pairwise disjoint, and every set $C \in SCCs(S)$ is a subset of exactly one element of $\maxSCCs(S)$. \end{myproposition}
+\begin{proposition} If $\aut{M}$ is an automaton and $S$ is any set of its states, then the elements of $\maxSCCs(S)$ are pairwise disjoint, and every set $C \in SCCs(S)$ is a subset of exactly one element of $\maxSCCs(S)$. \end{proposition}

 There are some differences in the terminology related to strong connectivity between graph theory and omega automata, which we resolve as follows.
 In graph theory, a \emph{path} of length $k$ from $u$ to $v$ in a directed graph $(V,E)$ is a finite sequence of vertices $v_0, v_1, \ldots, v_k$ such that $u = v_0$, $v = v_k$ and for each $i$ with $i \in [1..k]$, $(v_{i-1},v_i) \in E$.
 Thus, for every vertex $v$, there is a path of length $0$ from $v$ to $v$.
 A set of vertices $S$ is \emph{strongly connected} if and only if for all $u, v \in S$, there is a path of some nonnegative length from $u$ to $v$ and all the vertices in the path are elements of $S$.
 Thus, for every vertex $v$, the singleton set $\{v\}$ is a strongly connected set of vertices.
 A \emph{strongly connected component} of a directed graph is a maximal strongly connected set of vertices.
 There is a linear time algorithm to find the set of strong components of a directed graph~\cite{Tarjan72}.